tylerneylon/math/lsh_post1/lsh_post1.md

 perform near-constant-time lookups of nearby points from a geospatial data set.

-Outside of the LSH world,
+Let's take a quick look at other types of hash functions to get a bird's-eye view of what counts as a *hash function*, and how LSH fits into that world.
-a common use for hash functions is in *hash tables*.
+A traditional use for hash functions is in *hash tables*.
 As a reminder, the hash
 functions used in a hash table are designed to map a piece of data to an integer that can be used to look in a particular *bucket* within the